-Additional information related to academic dishonesty and tips on how to avoid dishonesty may be found here: https://www.utdallas.edu/conduct/dishonesty/.
+Additional information related to academic dishonesty and tips on how to avoid dishonesty may be found here: https://conduct.utdallas.edu/dishonesty.

 It is the student's responsibility to complete and submit the appropriate forms to the Registrar's Office and ensure that he or she will not receive a final grade of "F" in a course if he or she chooses not to attend the class after being enrolled.

-Procedures for student grievances are found in university policy UTDSP5005 (http://policy.utdallas.edu/utdsp5005).
+Procedures for student grievances are found in university policy UTDSP5005 (https://policy.utdallas.edu/utdsp5005).
 In attempting to resolve any student grievance regarding disputes over grades, application of degree plan, graduation/degree program requirements, and thesis/and dissertation committee, adviser actions and/or decisions, evaluations, and/or other fulfillments of academic responsibility, it is the obligation of the student first to make a serious effort to resolve the matter with the instructor, supervisor, administrator, or committee with whom the grievance originated.

-The University of Texas at Dallas will excuse a student from class or other required activities, including examinations and travel time for the observance of a religious holy day for a religion whose places of worship are exempt from property tax under Section 11.20, of the Texas Tax Code.
+UT Dallas will excuse a student from class or other required activities, including examinations and travel time for the observance of a religious holy day for a religion whose places of worship are exempt from property tax under Section 11.20, of the Texas Tax Code.